skeeto/enchive/README.md

 # Enchive : encrypted personal archives

-Enchive is a tool encrypts files to yourself for long-term archival.
+Enchive is a tool to encrypt files to yourself for long-term archival.
-It's intended as a focused, simple alternative to more complex solutions such as GnuPG.
-This program has no external dependencies and is very easy to build for local use.
+It's a focused, simple alternative to more complex solutions such as GnuPG or encrypted filesystems.
+Enchive has no external dependencies and is trivial to build for local use.
 Portability is emphasized over performance.

 Supported platforms: Linux, BSD, macOS, Windows

+The name is a portmanteau of "encrypt" and "archive," pronounced en'kīv.

 Files are secured with ChaCha20, Curve25519, and HMAC-SHA256.